 Especially as the turn ends, you are winding or coiling storing lots of energy in the core muscles and throughout the body, as the skis come around sideways but the torso keeps facing down the hill.
 This energy is used later, see uncoiling below.

 This typically results in an exaggerated hunching forward of the torso, to maintain dynamic balance, reduced balance and reduced grip of the outside ski.
+A classic cue for rotation is the outside hand ready for the pole plant too soon, while the inside hand is dropped low and back, both visible above - see more details at rotation.

 The flip side of coiling is the unwinding or uncoiling that follows after skis flat, which aids in getting the skis to grab an edge.

-While counteracting is defined specifically to be an upper body action, coiling is often viewed as a lower body action, i.e. the legs coiling "under a stable upper body".
+While counteracting is defined specifically to be an upper-body action, coiling is often viewed as a lower body action, i.e. the legs coiling "under a stable upper body".

 In reality, with the skis carving, lower body efforts to "coil" would imply a rotation into the turn and would take the skis off the edge.